-This course provides an overview of the developmental stages of children ages prenatal through 8 including physical, social, emotional, language, cognitive and creative development.
-While studying the integration of theory and developmentally appropriate best practice, students will observe children and analyze characteristics of development at various stages.
-Attention will be focused on theory, developmentally appropriate, best practice and environmental factors that may affect development.
+This course provides an overview of the developmental stages of children ages prenatal through 8, including physical, social, emotional, language, cognitive and creative development.
+While studying the integration of theory and developmentally appropriate best practice, students observe children and analyze characteristics of development at various stages.
+Attention is focused on theory, developmentally appropriate, best practice and environmental factors that may affect development.

-This course will guide students in understanding the teacher strategies and skills needed to establish and maintain a physically and psychologically safe, healthy learning environment for young children ages birth through 8.
+This course guides students in understanding the teacher strategies and skills needed to establish and maintain a physically and psychologically safe, healthy learning environment for young children from birth through age 8.
 Topics include preventing illness and accidents, handling emergencies, providing health, safety and nutrition educational experiences within the daily routine, meeting children's basic nutritional needs, child abuse and neglect, childhood stress, trauma and current health, safety and nutrition-related issues.

-This course covers the relationship between the caregiver/teacher, child, family and community.
-Students will explore teaching and environmental strategies that promote understanding and support diverse cultural and family structures.
-Students will examine cultural diversity/dynamics, bias, sensitivity, theory and the importance of the context of family, culture and society as they relate to learning and child development.
+This course covers relationships between a caregiver/teacher, child, family and community.
+Students explore teaching and environmental strategies that promote understanding and support diverse cultural and family structures.
+Students examine cultural diversity/dynamics, bias, sensitivity, theory and the importance of the context of family, culture and society as they relate to learning and child development.

 This course provides an examination of the physical and social environments that promote learning and development for young children.
 It includes an introduction to basic child guidance techniques for individual and group situations.
 Emphasis is on exploring, observing and practicing problem prevention and positive child guidance strategies through coursework and a lab experience.
-This course contains an off-site lab experience that will assist in guiding students to obtain the skills necessary to become successful professionals within early childhood settings.
-All students will be required to obtain and pass a Minnesota background check prior to completing 30 hours at an approved lab site.
+This course contains an off-site lab experience that assists in guiding students to obtain the skills necessary to become successful professionals within early childhood settings.
+All students are required to obtain and pass a Minnesota background check prior to completing 30 hours at an approved lab site.